 For many employees, the annual office holiday party is the highlight of the year.
-The holiday season is a wonderful time of year anyway, and the chance to socialise with bosses and coworkers makes this time of year even more special.
+The holiday season is a beautiful time of year anyway, and the chance to socialise with bosses and coworkers makes this time of year even more special.

 Going to the annual holiday office party might be fun, but planning it is a lot of work.
 Many workers and even bosses do not fully appreciate the amount of hard work, creativity and dedication that goes into planning a fun office party for the employees of the company.
 If it is your job to plan this year’s celebration, you need to start early and do some out of the box thinking.

-The annual office holiday party may not take place until November or December, but you can bet the planning get underway many months before the first snowfall.
+The annual office holiday party may not take place until November or December, but you can bet the planning gets underway many months before the first snowfall.
 The most popular venues for office holiday parties are often booked many months in advance, so advance planning is absolutely essential.
 Whether you are planning a holiday party for a 10-person office or a company with thousands of employees, it is important to start as early as possible.

 It is also important to think creatively and look for ways to make your party stand out.
 The holiday season is a busy time of year, and most of your employees will be attending plenty of events during the weeks and months leading up to the end-of-year holidays.
 Being creative and thinking differently can help make your office party the must-attend event of the year.